 - 5. Problem Statement

-notation (use figures)
+notation (refer to figures)

 parameters: (list values/ranges you'll use and justify)

-- 6. Implementation.
+- 6. Experiments

 - 7. Results and Analysis.